Here is a quick summary of a number of the key ideas in this piece:

 biochemistry, thereby maintaining and enhancing their fears.

-along with the media, induct them into a lifestyle based on eating unhealthy
+adults, and peers induct them into a lifestyle based on eating unhealthy

 foods, turning to a drug when they feel bad and becoming addicted to